cfedersp/stepwise-k8s/ubuntu-utm-vms/README.md

 # Purpose:
 The purpose of the repo is to provide some simple scripts that together install kubernetes on a set of VMs.
+This is intended to illustrate the entire process so it can be understood, then adapted to your on-prem environment and improved and extended with your chosen distributed applications.
 The directory structure is intended to be mounted by all VMs.
 A mount script is provided that can be pasted into a native ssh terminal (not a UTM display window).
+Regarding Ephemeral and Generated files:
-Package keys may be included in this repo, but should be updated manually before starting this process, since they are occasionally updated.
+* Package keys are occasionally updated so they may be included in this repo, but should be updated manually before starting this process.
-The master node may write files to guest/generated folder, which is not committed to this repo.
+* The master node may write files to guest/generated folder, which is not committed to this repo.
+* Worker nodes will customize their own join-config and CNI CIDR, which is written to their own  internal HOME directory.

 # Overview:
 ## Prep host:
 Clone this repo